Skip to content

 About Josh Dial

 Josh Dial is a partner in our Litigation and Dispute Resolution group.
 Josh has experience in a broad range of litigation matters, including commercial real estate, intellectual property, complex oil and gas contract disputes, construction, insurance, and employment.
-Josh has appeared in provincial court and the Court of Queen’s Bench and is also experienced in mediations and arbitrations.
+Josh has appeared in provincial court and the Court of King's Bench and is also experienced in mediations and arbitrations.

 All posts Full bio